Development and 3-D Modeling of the Human Brain

 Svante Pääbo, Max Planck Institute for Evolutionary Anthropology, Germany

-Helen Bateup, UC Berkeley
+Helen Bateup, University of California, Berkeley

 Elena Cattaneo, University of Milan, Italy